What is peri-implantitis?

-Regular appointments to our office are essential after receiving LAPIP™ laser treatment.
+Regular appointments with our team are essential after receiving LAPIP™ laser treatment.
 These visits, in addition to maintaining and adhering to a strict oral hygiene at home, can reduce the possibility of peri-implantitis developing again.

-If you need peri-implantitis treatments in Prescott, Arizona, feel free to contact our dental office at 928-778-2340 for more details and to schedule an appointment.
+If you need peri-implantitis treatments in Prescott, Arizona, feel free to contact one of our convenient dental offices at 928-778-2340 for more details and to schedule an appointment.